bruceiv/pegll/examples/Calc/Calc.md

 repNumber1x      : < number >                    ;
 ```
 The following section is composed of `PLUS`, `MINUS`, `TIMES`, `DIVIDE`, `OPEN`, and `CLOSE`, where:
-- `PLUS` is a semantic rule matched with a '+' character followed by a space;
+- `PLUS` is a semantic rule matched with a '+' character followed by a space representing the addition operation;
-- `MINUS` is a semantic rule matched with a '-' character followed by a space;
+- `MINUS` is a semantic rule matched with a '-' character followed by a space representing the subtraction operation;
-- `TIMES` is a semantic rule matched with a '*' character followed by a space;
+- `TIMES` is a semantic rule matched with a '*' character followed by a space representing the multiplication operation;
-- `DIVIDE` is a semantic rule matched with a '/' character followed by a space;
+- `DIVIDE` is a semantic rule matched with a '/' character followed by a space representing the division operation;
 - `OPEN` is a semantic rule matched with a '(' character followed by a space;
 - `CLOSE` is a semantic rule matched with a ')' character followed by a space.
 ```